ISCHEMIC STROKE / PREVENTION

 - a higher prevalence of PFO has been reported in patients with migraine with aura than in patients with migraine without aura or patients without migraine (48% vs. 23% and 20%, respectively).

-- the causal association remains unclear
+- the causal relationship remains unclear

 - some small non-randomized trials have reported a reduced incidence of migraine after PFO closure

-- randomized trials MIST (Starfix, 2016) and PREMIUM (Amplatzer, 2017) did not show a preventive effect
+- randomized MIST (Starfix, 2016) and PREMIUM (Amplatzer, 2017) trials did not show a preventive effect

-- in conclusion, it is less likely that PFO plays a role in the development migraine headache
+- in conclusion, it is less likely that PFO plays a role in the development of migraine headache

 - the role of PFO in the development of ischemic stroke in migraineurs has not been determined yet